-All In One WP Security And Firewall User Accounts helps you configure the following settings User Login, whitelisting, failed login records, force logout and more.
+All In One WP Security And Firewall User Accounts helps you to manage the following settings WP Username, Display Name and Password.

 When you install WordPress for the first time the admin user created by you or by the automated process creates a user ID and a name that many hackers are aware world wide.
 These security vulnerabilities can easily be corrected by using the following features.

 Note: When you install WordPress for the first time, the first admin user name added during the setup is given an ID of 1.
 The ID of 1 is well known by hackers world wide.
 A simple solution to change the ID number is to add a second admin user and delete the admin user account with ID of 1.
 The new admin user will have a different ID number added to the account.

 All In One WP Security And Firewall User Accounts

 Step 1 ) Go to WP Security -> User Accounts admin tab as illustrated in the image below.

 - WP Username